1942 UK & Ireland Greyhound Racing Year

-The 1942 UK & Ireland Greyhound Racing Year was the 17th year of greyhound racing in the United Kingdom and Ireland.
+The 1942 UK & Ireland Greyhound Racing Year was the 17th year of greyhound racing in the United Kingdom and the 16th year of greyhound racing in Ireland.

 Summary

 The year continued to be dominated by the effect of World War II.
 The only major races that had not been suspended were the Irish Greyhound Derby and Scottish Greyhound Derby.
 Many race meetings held throughout the country helped with the war effort with money collections made frequently for various funds.
 The crowds remained healthy and the racing provided a welcome distraction from the war.

 The distraction was so significant that the annual totalisator turnover set another new record, reaching £49,989,183, government tax and track deduction remained at 6% each respectively.
 An example of the sports popularity was highlighted at the House of Commons when an issue was addressed.
 The issue concerned was when upwards of 500 personnel at an aircraft factory left without permission to attend an afternoon greyhound meeting.